4d Maxwell on the Edge: Global Aspects of Boundary Conditions and Duality: Interacting Boundary Conditions and Boundary CFTs

 Since $u$ is a vector of integers, the quantity $u^Tk^{-1}v$ has the same quantization as $k^{-1}v$.
 We then generically have $u^Tk^{-1}v=s\frac{g}{R}=s\frac{g}{rP}$, with $s\in \bZ$.
 In this case we get

 as the new boundary condition which couples the 3d CFT to the bulk photon.
 This boundary condition can also be interpreted as defining a \emph{non-local} 3d CFT, which we denote by $B^{(p,v,k,u)}(\tau,\overline{\tau})$ \cite{DiPietro:2019hqe}.
 This theory arises from integrating out the bulk photon to obtain an effective three-dimensional description.
-However, due to bulk interactions, the resulting theory is generically non-local and lacks a stress tensor.
+However, due to interactions with the bulk, the resulting theory is generically non-local and lacks a stress tensor.
+A caveat is that these interactions may induce relevant deformations that spoil boundary conformal symmetry and produce an RG flow.
+As emphasized in \cite{DiPietro:2019hqe}, at the perturbative level one can always tune the boundary couplings to cancel such contributions and restore conformal invariance order by order in perturbation theory.
+However, in some cases non-perturbative effects may drive the boundary theory into a phase in which conformality is lost.
+If we wish to restrict to conformal boundary conditions, we must therefore assume that such effects are absent and exclude the 3d CFTs for which this occurs.

 From \eqref{eq: CFT b.c.}, we conclude that the bulk 1-form symmetry operators, which were previously set to vanish at the boundary, now coincide with the $U(1)$ global symmetry of the CFT:

 This implies that bulk lines of the form $\left(W_N H_{M}\right)^n$, with $N$ and $M$ satisfying $PN - QM = 1$ and $n \in \mathbb{Z}$, can now end at the boundary on local operators of the CFT with charge $q = n \frac{r}{sg}$.
 This ensures consistency with \eqref{eq: CFT U(1)}.
 Since the $U(1)$ charge $q$ must be quantized, only the bulk lines